 Edgewater Drive runs through the heart of the neighborhood and gives residents walkable access to local restaurants, coffee shops, boutiques, and bars.
 Saturday mornings here feel like a small town.
 People walk their dogs, grab brunch, stop and talk to neighbors.
-That is not a marketing line.
+That isn't a marketing line.
 That is just how it is.

 Why Buyers Love College Park